seanblanchfield/blog/current/_posts/2022-02-23-virtual-gas-meters-in-home-assistant.md

 ## Tracking Domestic Hot Water Gas Usage

 My combi boiler also heats hot water for the shower and wash basins in the house.
-It is supplied with pumped tank water for this.
+It is supplied with pumped tank water for this purpose.
 Whenever a hot water tap / faucet opens, the pump starts and the boiler heats the water on the fly.
-The pump is only feeds the boiler, and nothing else.
-I could therefore apply a similar strategy to track gas used to heat hot water.
+The pump only supplies the boiler, and nothing else.
+I could therefore apply a similar strategy to track the gas consumption for hot water heating.
 All I needed to do was figure out when the pump was running, and what the average gas used was per second.

 I installed a [Shelly 1PM](https://www.shelly.cloud/en-ie/products/product-overview/shelly-plus-1-pm-2-pack/shelly-plus-1-pm) to track the pump activity.
-Whenever the pump is consuming energy, I know that the boiler is heating hot water.
+Whenever the pump is using power, I know that the boiler is heating hot water.

 To calculate gas energy used for domestic hot water heating, I studied gas usage during a period during the Summer, when central heating was completely turned off.
 I noted that during a period of about 80 days, the pump ran for 33.549 hours and that 40.78 cubic meters (464.995 kWh) of gas was used (according to manual readings taken from the physical gas meter).
 This means that my boiler has a gas power consumption of 13.86kW for domestic hot water heating.